jenkinsci/custom-checkbox-parameter-plugin/README.md

 - name: required
 - description: not required, default ""
-- protocol: not required, HTTP, HTTPS, JENKINS_LOCAL, default HTTP
+- protocol: Not required, HTTP_HTTPS, FILE_PATH, default HTTP_HTTPS
 - format: required, YAML, JSON, default Empty
 - uri: not required, the default is "", if both uri and submitContent are empty, an error will be prompted during the build
 - useInput: not required, default false
 - submitContent: not required, default ""
 - displayNodePath: not required, default //CheckboxParameter/key
 - valueNodePath: not required, default //CheckboxParameter/value
-- tlsVersion: not required, default TLSv1.2

 You can create parameters in the build script, but because each execution of the build script creates a new "Custom Checkbox Parameter" build parameter, the last selected value cannot be retained.